Foundation Inference Models for Ordinary Differential Equations: Experiments

 \subsection{Experiment 1: ODEBench}

 We begin by evaluating the zero-shot inference capability of \FIMODE by comparing it to \ODEformer.
-We use ODEBench, a benchmark introduced with \ODEformer, which contains 61 autonomous ODE systems\footnote{We exclude two systems with dimension greater than three, since \FIMODE is pretrained for dimensions at most three.}~\citep{dascoli2024odeformer}.
+We use ODEBench, a benchmark introduced with \ODEformer, which contains 61 autonomous ODE systems\footnote{We exclude two systems with dimension greater than 3, since \FIMODE is pretrained on systems of at most 3 dimensions.}~\citep{dascoli2024odeformer}.
 The benchmark includes vector fields composed of trigonometric, exponential, and rational functions, together with reference solutions evaluated on a fixed grid of 512 time points.
-Many systems in the benchmark are canonical in scientific modelling, including, \textit{e.g.}, the Van der Pol oscillator and the Lorenz attractor.

-We follow the experimental protocol of ODEBench and consider two corruption mechanisms: multiplicative noise $y_i = (1+\epsilon) x_i$ with $\epsilon \sim \mathcal{N}(0, \sigma^2)$, and random subsampling, where a fraction $\rho$ of observations is removed.
+We follow the experimental protocol of ODEBench and consider two corruption mechanisms (the same of our prior): multiplicative noise $y_i = (1+\epsilon) x_i$ with $\epsilon \sim \mathcal{N}(0, \sigma^2)$, and random subsampling, where a fraction $\rho$ of observations is removed.
 The task is to infer the hidden vector field from the corrupted trajectory.

 We assess the models on two tasks.
 The first is \textit{trajectory reconstruction}, which measures whether integrating the inferred vector field from the ground-truth initial condition reproduces the clean reference trajectory on the fixed 512 point grid.
 The second is \textit{trajectory generalisation}, which evaluates whether the inferred vector field produces accurate trajectories from new initial conditions not present in the context.
 We measure performance using the variance-weighted $R^2$ score, and report the fraction of test systems achieving $R^2> 0.9$, following the ODEBench protocol~\citep{dascoli2024odeformer}.
 Tables~\ref{tab:odebench-reconstruction} and~\ref{tab:odebench-generalization} summarise performance on ODEBench across all corruption settings.